Museum of Watford

 Watford Museum is a local museum in Watford, Hertfordshire, in the United Kingdom.
-It is owned by Watford Borough Council and is located on the Lower High Street in Watford.
+It is owned by Watford Borough Council.
+It is temporarily closed to the public while the collection is being relocated from its former home on the Lower High Street in Watford to Watford Town Hall.

-The museum opened in 1982 and is housed in a Grade II-listed Georgian town house which was previously the premises of Benskins Brewery.
+The museum opened in 1981 and until 2023, was housed in a Grade II-listed Georgian town house which was previously the premises of Benskins Brewery.
 Its collection includes fine art, displays about local heritage, industry and sport, with a special collection related to the history of the Cassiobury Estate.